VigneshVSV/thing-control-panel/README.md

 # Thing Control Panel

-Admin control panel for thing implemented with [`hololinked`](https://github.com/VigneshVSV/hololinked) python library in ReactJS
+Admin control panel in React for things implemented with [`hololinked`](https://github.com/VigneshVSV/hololinked).
 Allows developing of server backend or test properties, actions and events.

 ### Installation